R-fadhil/tsunami-evac-route/README.md

 # tsunami-evac-route

-A Webgis to analyze tsunami Evacuation Route in The Special Region of Yogyakarta.
+A webgis to analyze tsunami evacuation route in The Special Region of Yogyakarta, Indonesia.
 The Webgis use PostgreSQL as database, PostGIS and PgRouting to support spatial data and Network Analysis Function

 ## Component
+####Interface
+Web Introduction (html) are in [`\src`]

 ## How to Set up